Selling A House With Animal Smells

 Our answer is absolutely not.
 Whether it’s barely noticeable, or your guests know that your house reeks of dog smells the moment you open the front door, there is always a buyer who’s ready and willing to put a good offer on your home—as long as it’s in good shape.

 Of course, an odor-free home has the potential of selling for significantly more than a house with pet odor.
-However, that should not be cause for discouragement as you will be able to find someone to purchase your home one way or another.
+However, that should not discourage you because you will be able to find someone to purchase your home one way or another.

 Why Do Dogs Leave Smells Behind?

-You may be tempted to think “Why on earth does my dog make my house smell bad?”
-This is a reasonable question that has a scientific answer.
+You may wonder “Why on earth does my dog make my house smell bad?”
+This is a good question that actually has a scientific answer.

 Even though you might wash your dog once, twice, or multiple times per week, dogs have a musky smell because of their anal sacs and scent glands.
 These biological parts of the dog are what generate the “dog smell.”
 Unfortunately, you will never be able to completely get rid of the smell.

 What you can do, however, is tone down the smells by cleaning up the sources.
-Some physical sources are droppings, pee, tracks, and wet spots on the carpet where they rolled around in joy.
+Some physical sources are droppings, pee, tracks, and wet spots on the carpet.
+When this happens frequently, selling your house can be tricky without the right buyer.

-If you locate where the smell is coming from, you can work to eliminate the odors.
+As you prepare to sell your house, make sure you locate where the smell is coming from, so you can try to eliminate the odors.
 This will ensure that the smells become minimized.
-Things like cleaning the carpets, replacing the carpet padding, using a steam treatment on any stains on the subfloor, or using a paint primer on damaged sub-surfaces can help.
+Things like cleaning the carpets, replacing the carpet padding, using a steam treatment on any stains on the subfloor, or using a paint primer on damaged sub-surfaces can help make the home sale easy and fast.

 How Do You Clean Pet Smells?